 In a retail forecasting system, product sales history, time events, intra-category promotional schedules, and intercategory promotion schedules are all potential sources of information which may influence the forecasting accuracy.
 When building product sales forecasting models, a series of related but fundamental questions must be answered: which sources of information should be inputted into the forecasting model?
 To what extent do different sources of information contribute to forecasting accuracy improvements?
 And critically, how to manipulate the high dimensional information to generate better forecasts?
 Answering these questions is the main objective of this paper. 要forecast，用什么样的信息

-Existing literatures in economics and marketing have provided evidence that the promotions of one product can influence the sales of another in either its own or another category (Walters, 1991, Erdem, 1998, Wedel and Zhang, 2004, Kalyanam et al., 2007), but in forecasting literatures or real forecasting systems the effects of these promotional interactions have been neglected.
+Existing literatures in economics and marketing have provided evidence that the promotions of one product can influence the sales of another in either its own or another category (Walters, 1991, Erdem, 1998, Wedel and Zhang, 2004, Kalyanam et al., 2007), but in the forecasting literature or in real forecasting systems the effects of these promotional interactions have been neglected.
 Though some existing sales forecasting models, such as SCAN*pro (Wittink et al., 1988), theoretically considered the promotional interactions, very limited research has empirically considered the full interactive effects to build sales forecasting models at SKU level.
-Sales forecasting studies considered promotional interactions, such as Curry et al. (1995) and Divakar et al. (2005), all worked at brand level given a small set of ad hoc assumed brand interactive relationships.
-It is relative easy to integrate promotional interactions into a forecasting model when the number of brands considered is small.
+Sales forecasting studies have considered promotional interactions, such as Curry et al. (1995) and Divakar et al. (2005), but they all worked at brand level assuming a small set of ad hoc brand interactive relationships.
+It is relatively easy to integrate promotional interactions into a forecasting model when the number of brands considered is small.
 For example, Curry et al. (1995) considered four brands in their study and Divakar et al. (2005) considered only two (Pepsi versus Coca).
 But the forecasting of product sales at SKU level for a grocery store is a very different problem.
 The main challenge to be faced is that the dimensionality of promotional explanatory variables grows very rapidly when cross-product promotional information is considered, potentially much larger than the length of SKU sales history.
 To build a forecasting model for a SKU, when considering both intra- and inter-category promotional interactions, the number of candidate explanation variables is usually in the order of tens of thousands.
 With high dimensionality, important predictors can be highly correlated with some unimportant ones, and the maximum spurious correlation also grows with dimensionality (Fan and Lv, 2008). 以前用cross product 信息做estimate，但未作forecasting，而且我们面临high dimensionality的问题

 To overcome the problem, a four step methodological framework is proposed in this paper which consists of the identification of potentially influential categories, the building of explanatory variable space, variable selection and model estimation by a multistage LASSO (Least Absolute Shrinkage and Selection Operator) regression, followed by a scheme to generate forecasts.
 Through a series of empirical data experiments, we show that the proposed method can improve the forecasting accuracy significantly when integrating more information.
-But in general, the inter-category information contributes limited accuracy improvements comparing to that of intra-category information. 我们提供一个有四个步骤的解决方案
+But generally, the inter-category information contributes limited accuracy improvements comparing to that of intra-category information. 我们提供一个有四个步骤的解决方案

 The outline of the paper is as follows.
 In section two, we review existing related studies and address their limitations.
 In Section three we discuss methodological issues.
 In Section four, we describe the data, introduce the experiments design and forecasting accuracy measures, and present the empirical results.
 Section five discusses the findings offering conclusions as to forecasting practice and further academic research. 各段落如此安排